preloadTHEME_FOOD_GREEK_KEFTEDAKIA_KEFTEDES_GettyImages-941789658-1.jpg

 Young caucasian woman on a boat ride at sea enjoying at view and milkshake.

 Coffee lovers are always at home in Europe, with thick, strong espressos served in almost every bar, cafe and restaurant.
 However, coffee lovers may not know that the famous frappe iced coffee also originated in Greece.
-This frothy blend of cold-brewed coffee, iced milk and sugar can be found in bars and restaurants throughout Greece.
-It’s the perfect way to start your morning on the beach or the perfect pick-me-up between sightseeing trips.
+This frothy blend of cold-brewed coffee, iced milk and sugar is served throughout Greece.
+It’s the perfect way to start your morning on the beach or the perfect pick-me-up while sightseeing.

 Retsina